k4y3ff/Exercise-8/README.md

 Current Status
 ---------------
 * To run Markov chain portion of the assignment, run markov.py.
-* To print a Twitter user's timeline, edit the twitter_api.py file as noted before running
+* To print several users' timelines, edit the twitter_api.py file accordingly.
     * The twitter_api.py file does not currently interact with the markov.py file.

 Description